 This post may contain affiliate links.
 Please read my full disclosure policy here.

 When we’re talking about stomach flu, we’re usually talking about Norovirus, a highly contagious, hard-to-kill infection that causes vomiting and diarrhea.
-Although my little one’s been pretty sick all day, he’s in high spirits—probably because he’s been given permission to watch whatever he wants on the iPad all day while he lies in bed.

 What to do with the sick kid: